-Founded in 1890, Tennis Canada is a non-profit, national sport association with a mission to lead the growth of tennis in Canada and a vision to become a world-leading tennis nation.
+Founded in 1890, Tennis Canada is a non-profit, national sport association with a mission to lead the growth, development and promotion of tennis in Canada and a vision to be a world-leading tennis nation.
 We value teamwork, passion, integrity, innovation and excellence.
-Tennis Canada owns and operates the premier National Bank Open presented by Rogers WTA and ATP Tour events, several professional ATP and ITF sanctioned events and financially supports four other professional tournaments in Canada.
+Tennis Canada owns and operates the premier National Bank Open presented by Rogers WTA and ATP Tour events, four professional ATP and ITF sanctioned events and financially supports four other professional tournaments in Canada.
 Tennis Canada operates junior national training centres/programs in Toronto, Montreal and Vancouver.
 Tennis Canada is a proud member of the International Tennis Federation, the Canadian Olympic Committee and the Canadian Paralympic Committee, and serves to administer, sponsor and select the teams for Davis Cup, Billie Jean King Cup, the Olympic and Paralympic Games and all wheelchair, junior and senior national teams.
 Tennis Canada invests its surplus into tennis development.
-For more information on Tennis Canada please visit our website at: www.tenniscanada.com and follow us on Facebook and Twitter.
+For more information on Tennis Canada please visit our website at: www.tenniscanada.com and follow us on Facebook and X.

-To lead the growth of tennis in Canada.
+To lead the growth, development, and promotion of tennis in Canada

 Board of directors